hayes/pothos/docs/guide/writing-plugins.md

 # Writing Plugins

-Writing plugins for GiraphQL may seem a little intimidating at first, because the types used by GiraphQL are fairly complex.
-Fortunately, for many types of plugins, the process is actually pretty easy, once you understand the core concepts of how GiraphQL's type system works.
+Writing plugins for Pothos may seem a little intimidating at first, because the types used by Pothos are fairly complex.
+Fortunately, for many types of plugins, the process is actually pretty easy, once you understand the core concepts of how Pothos's type system works.
 Don't worry if the descriptions don't make complete sense at first.
 Going the the examples in this guide will hopefully make things seem a lot easier.
 This guide aims to cover a lot of the most common use cases for creating plugins, but does not contain full API documentation.
 Exploring the types or source code to